 Strategic programme areas

 Projects can be funded within our four programme areas (1) Food Security and Poverty Alleviation, (2) Social Capacity Building, (3) International Peace Building, (4) Health Interventions.
 The overall vision and the guiding principles are Social Entrepreneurship and Help to Self Help.
-Where appropriate and relevant the projects should include elements of innovation, development and spreading of best practices.
+Project should be innovative and offer a new approach or original thinking and where relevant include spreading of best practices.

 While a commercial organisation looks for a manager to run the business, the Rockwool Foundation looks for social entrepreneurs to run projects that will combat poverty in developing countries, or promote social capacity building in both developing and developed countries.
 The Rockwool Foundation defines Social Entrepreneurs as professional or voluntary leaders with high ethical standards and extraordinary abilities to overcome obstacles.
 They are people who have proven records of achieving social improvements in society.
 By identification of social entrepreneurs and supporting them in running effective projects, the Rockwool Foundation aims at making a sustainable positive impact within our four selected programme areas.